michaelmaxi/Apache-Hive/README.md

 ReadyFlow used to import existing Apache NiFi flows or add your own from the ReadyFlow Gallery.
 Readyflow you can add your own KPI and alerts.

+Access using **HUE**
+Allowed SQL Query of Hive
+Allowed SQL Query of Trino / Presto SQL